Jonathan Ogden: Personal life

-Ogden married Kema Hunt in 2004.
-The couple resides in Las Vegas.
-In 2008, he established the Jonathan Ogden Foundation (now known as The Ogden Family Foundation) to benefit inner-city schools and help student-athletes take responsibility for their futures through lessons learned on the playing field, in the classroom, and throughout their local communities.
+In 1997, he established the Jonathan Ogden Foundation to help student-athletes take responsibility for their futures through lessons learned on the playing field, in the classroom, and throughout their local communities.

 On May 1, 2000, Ogden appeared on WWF Raw along with members of the Baltimore Ravens and attempted to win the WWF Hardcore Championship from Crash Holly after Holly was attacked by Steve Blackman, but was unsuccessful.
 In September 2009, Ogden was selected to Sporting News' Magazine's Team of the Decade (2000's).
 In 2010, he was placed 72nd on the list of NFL's top 100 players.
 He was present during the Ravens' Super Bowl XXXV reunion in 2010.

 Ogden has starred in commercials for Apple Ford, a dealership in Columbia, Maryland, and during his playing career, he appeared in TV advertisements for GEBCO, a local car insurance company.
 He also appeared in a 2012 advertisement with Baltimore Mayor Stephanie Rawlings-Blake in support of Maryland Question 7.
 The measure expanded gambling in the state.

-He is the brother of offensive tackle and center Marques Ogden.